Skip to Main Content

 • Diagnosing type 2 diabetes

-Signs and symptoms of type 2 diabetes often develop slowly.
+Signs and symptoms of Type 2 diabetes often develop slowly.
 People may have diabetes for years and not know it.

-Persons with type 2 diabetes may experience increased thirst, frequent urination, increased hunger, unintended weight loss, fatigue, blurred vision, slow wound healing and frequent infections.
+Persons with Type 2 diabetes may experience increased thirst, frequent urination, increased hunger, unintended weight loss, fatigue, blurred vision, slow wound healing and frequent infections.

 Persons are generally diagnosed with diabetes by a blood test called Hemoglobin A1C.